Arizona shows that punting to the states will not alleviate Trump’s abortion problem - KESQ

 The Biden campaign this week debuted a wrenching ad that highlighted the plight of a Texas woman who nearly died from infections and may not be able to get pregnant again because, under the state’s restrictive new abortion law, she was denied treatment after a miscarriage.
 “Donald Trump did this,” reads a sentence on a black screen at the end of the ad.
 This case underscores how even women who are pregnant by choice and want to carry their babies to full term can be endangered by restrictive abortion laws.

-Trump had reacted angrily to some fellow Republicans’ criticism of his newly announced stance on abortion policy – even from a longtime ally, Sen. Lindsey Graham of South Carolina.
+Trump has reacted angrily to some fellow Republicans’ criticism of his newly announced stance on abortion policy – from longtime ally Sen. Lindsey Graham of South Carolina and even from his former vice president, Mike Pence, who on Monday called Trump’s position a “retreat.”
 The former president delivered a lecture on social media, warning Republicans that the greatest triumph of the modern conservative movement paradoxically threatened to sow negative electoral consequences for years to come.

 His positioning on the issue offered a fascinating snapshot into Trump’s political brain.
 He, as usual, put political expediency over policy or ideological commitment, was above all concerned with his own electoral prospects and demanded loyalty from conservatives, even as he cast aside political allies.